-Chromium and mailto: URLS
+Chromium and mailto: URLs

 RFC 2368 specified the mailto: syntax.
 It was superseded by RFC 6068, which added UTF-8 support.
 It can be used to launch your email client by clicking on some URL.